sammyoflightup/Web-App-Pen-testing/README.md

 ### Exploit Report

-1. **Exploit**: Reflected XSS
+1. **Exploit:** Reflected XSS

-   **Description**: Successfully executed a payload on the login form that triggered a pop-up, indicating a reflected XSS vulnerability.
+   - **Description:** Successfully executed a payload on the login form that triggered a pop-up, indicating a reflected XSS vulnerability.

-   **Impact**: An attacker could steal user sessions or perform actions on behalf of the victim.
+   - **Impact:** An attacker could steal user sessions or perform actions on behalf of the victim.

 ---

 ## Recommendations

 1. **XSS Vulnerability**
-   **Recommendation**: Implement proper output encoding and use a Content Security Policy (CSP) to mitigate XSS.
+   - **Recommendation:** Implement proper output encoding and use a Content Security Policy (CSP) to mitigate XSS.

 2. **SQL Injection**
-   **Recommendation**: Use prepared statements and parameterized queries to prevent SQL injection attacks.
+   - **Recommendation:** Use prepared statements and parameterized queries to prevent SQL injection attacks.

 ---